guillegette/stripe-to-xero/README.md

 An IronWorker (http://www.iron.io/worker/) written in PHP designed to create the sales, fees and transfer transaction from Stripe in Xero.
 Using webhooks, this worker will be executed every time a successful charge is processed or a bank transaction is made by Stripe.

-Disclaimer: I don’t work for Iron.io, I built this for my ecommerce and I thought would be good to share it.
+Disclaimer: I don’t work for Iron.io, I built this for my ecommerce and I thought it would be good to share it.

 ##Why An IronWorker?
 Every transaction on Stripe gets recorded almost instantly in your Xero account avoiding to run manual imports or batch processing enormous files.
 This is thanks to the webhooks provided by Stripe and the ability to trigger our IwonWorker with them.
 It doesn’t matter how many transactions per second we have, the worker will queue the jobs and they will get done one by one.
 Once we make the worker live there is no infrastructure to maintain.